klausgreiner/thermometer/README.md

     [ ] Fetch temperature according to location
     [ ] Make animation react to moviment (shake according to velocity) [ ] Add sound effect
+    [ ] Create crazy effect of freezing and heating up as it goes (study how game engines do it)